Many construction leaders put on a brave face when the poop hits the fan.

 So, how can construction leaders cultivate more “purpose” and less “helpless” when things go wrong?
 How can we feel like what we are doing is making a difference for ourselves and for those around us?

 The solution starts with a choice and sticks with a habit.

 It Starts with a Choice

 One of the bedrock principles of our leadership philosophy at Arrowhead is that while not everything we experience in leadership and in life is within our control, how we respond to those experiences is ALWAYS within our control.
-I wrote about this here and here.

-In this historic moment as leaders, we have the same choice.
-If we are having thoughts and feelings of helplessness, then the first step toward leading with more purpose is to choose a new thought.
+When problems arise, If we are having thoughts and feelings of helplessness, then the first step toward leading with more purpose is to choose a new thought.
 One that serves us and our people more effectively.